Introduction

 Here's the pricing reality for small businesses:

-- What you get: Full-featured AI, calendar integration, CRM sync, emergency routing, spam filtering
+What you get: Full-featured AI, calendar integration, CRM sync, emergency routing, spam filtering, 20+ languages

-- What you get: AI + dedicated human backup, white-glove setup, premium support, advanced features
+What you get: AI + live human agents, white-glove setup, premium support, outbound calling

-- Good for: Professional services, high-volume businesses (100+ calls/month), businesses prioritizing brand perception
+Good for: Professional services, complex call patterns, businesses prioritizing human touch

-The right tier depends on your call volume, complexity, and whether you need human backup.
+The right tier depends on your call volume, complexity, and whether your calls require human agents.

 Hidden Costs to Watch For